AnneSoBen/obitools_workflow/README.md

 ### Option: merging libraries

-You may want to merge libraries, for example if technical replicates are splitted in different libraries.
+You may want to merge libraries, for example if technical replicates are split in different libraries.
 To allow this, the value of "tomerge" in the `config/config.yaml` file should be set to `TRUE`.
-Besides, the prefix of your library files should be listed in the `config/config.yaml` file, such as:
+The prefix of your library files should be listed in the `config/config.yaml` file, such as:

 ```
 tomerge: